ErikEkstedt/jekyll-now/_posts/2019-12-02-Turn-Taking-loss.md

 **Not Problems but...**
 - The resulting prediction curve may be difficult to actually use
   - How are the prediction curves translated into actual turntaking?
-  - Choose a interval that you care about, say the next secon, compare the output probabilities between channels, then pick the one with the largest probability mass/volume
+  - Choose a interval that you care about, say the next second, compare the output probabilities between channels, then pick the one with the largest probability mass/volume.
 - Where are other models (previous) work that focus on output such like this?
   - What loss-function and models have been tried? any?